ayetpyae/DH110/assignment08/README.md

 **Low-fidelity prototype testing**
 Next, I conducted a low-fidelity prototype test by asking a participant to connect the wireframes that I created and I screen recorded the process.
 I guided her to try out the features and complete the tasks.
 She talked out loud throughout the process and noted the places where she was confused.
 The [video](https://drive.google.com/file/d/1NsBdAfZqXOv2WWshxM59m9dQJbyNXiPw/view?usp=sharing) can be found here.

 Afterwards, I made changes accordingly and created a digitized wireflow and low-fidelity prototype.
-The link to the [digitized low-fidelity prototype](https://www.figma.com/file/trP3i7bvv5q4Fne0HNCsaw/NevadaDeptOfEducationProject?node-id=0%3A1) can be found here.
+Here is the link to the [digitized low-fidelity prototype](https://www.figma.com/file/trP3i7bvv5q4Fne0HNCsaw/NevadaDeptOfEducationProject?node-id=0%3A1).

 Find the link to the [full documentation of the wireframes and low-fidelity prototype](https://github.com/ayetpyae/DH110/blob/main/assignment05/README.md) here.

 ## Interface Design
+After creating the low-fidelity prototype, I started on the interface design.
+I tested out different typefaces and fonts, shapes, as well as colors.
+I also took into consideration accessibility, particularly color contrast.
+All of these were done on the homepage.
+The homepage is the most important page as it sets the tone for the rest of the website.
+Here is the link to the [figma file](https://www.figma.com/file/trP3i7bvv5q4Fne0HNCsaw/Interface-Design?node-id=9%3A961) with the design variations.
+(Each section is on a different page)

 ## High-fidelity prototype (functional/interactive prototype, assignment08)
-Summary statement and link to or an embedded prototype
+After creating the low-fidelity protoype and testing out different interface designs, I started the interactive prototype process.
+The purpose of this is to better visualize the functions of various features I wish to implement.
+-imbed figma file here-

 ## Evaluation and revision history
 Including cognitive walkthrough; impression test, accessibility audit, usability testing), per each summary and link to the notes (when you share the video or other detailed evidences, I will notify you when you can make the contents private as soon as your work is graded)

 ## Pitch video
 ## Conclusion: what did you learn throughout the process?
 Along the way, I had to continuously make iterations based on feedback and I learned the process of user-centered design and the fundamentals of design thinking.